-What Does an Oral and Maxillofacial Surgeon Do?
+What Are Common Oral and Maxillofacial Surgeries?

 Your dentist might refer you to an OMS for a variety of issues.
 Some of the most common oral and maxillofacial surgeries include the following.